-117. Facebook's discriminatory and unlawful practices have frustrated and continue to frustrate each Plaintiff's mission of ensuring that all people have equal access to housing opportunities and promoting residential integration across the country, as well as in the New York City, Washington, D.C., Miami, and San Antonio metropolitan areas.

-118. In an effort to address and to counteract the effects of Defendant's discriminatory conduct, prior to the filing of this action, each of the Plaintiffs has diverted resources and staff
+- 134. Facebook's discriminatory and unlawful practices have frustrated and continue to frustrate each Plaintiff's mission of ensuring that all people have equal access to housing opportunities and promoting residential integration across the country, as well as in the New York City, Washington, D.C., Miami, and San Antonio metropolitan areas. - 135.
+In an effort to address and to counteract the effects of Defendant's discriminatory conduct, prior to the filing of this action, each of the Plaintiffs has diverted resources and staff from other activities to investigate and document Defendant's policies and practices.
+Each

+Plaintiff also engaged in public education efforts, prior to this filing, to raise awareness of discriminatory housing advertising practices in the communities each Plaintiff serves.
-119. Prior to the filing of this Complaint, NFHA diverted and expended financial resources and staff time to, among other things, design and implement the investigation, including time to train and work with other Plaintiffs on their investigations; review and analyze the investigative results; and conduct legal research and seek legal advice from attorneys.

-120. FHJC, HOPE, and FHCGSA each expended staff time and other resources to investigate Defendant's advertising practices, which diverted staff and resources away from other organizational activities, prior to the filing of this Complaint.
-Among other things, FHJC, HOPE, and FHCGSA spent time being trained by NFHA to use Facebook's advertising platform, create a non-existent realty firm, and design and document their efforts to create and place housing advertisements on Facebook.

-121. If Facebook had complied with the requirements of the FHA after being informed of them by NFHA, then Plaintiffs would not have devoted considerable staff time and resources to identify the nature and scope of Facebook's advertising policies and practices.

-122. Each Plaintiff's mission is frustrated when Facebook excludes members of the public from access to housing advertising and information about housing opportunities based on their sex, familial status, disability, race, national origin, or other protected characteristics.

-123. Because Facebook's discriminatory advertising practices alleged in this Complaint violate federal, state, and local fair housing laws they undermine rather than advance equal housing opportunity and perpetuate the harms of residential segregation.
+- 136. Prior to the filing of this Complaint, NFHA diverted and expended financial resources and staff time to, among other things, design and implement the investigation, including time to train and work with other Plaintiffs on their investigations; review and analyze the investigative results; and conduct legal research and seek legal advice from attorneys. - 137.
+FHJC, HOPE, and FHCGSA each expended staff time and other resources to investigate Defendant's advertising practices, which diverted staff and resources away from other organizational activities, prior to the filing of this Complaint.
+Among other things, FHJC, HOPE, and FHCGSA spent time being trained by NFHA to use Facebook's advertising platform, create a non-existent realty firm, and design and document their efforts to create and place housing advertisements on Facebook. - 138.
+If Facebook had complied with the requirements of the FHA after being informed of them by NFHA, then Plaintiffs would not have devoted considerable staff time and resources to identify the nature and scope of Facebook's advertising policies and practices. - 139.
+Each Plaintiff's mission is frustrated when Facebook excludes members of the public from access to housing advertising and information about housing opportunities based on their sex, familial status, disability, race, national origin, or other protected characteristics. - 140.
+Because Facebook's discriminatory advertising practices alleged in this campaigns to raise public awareness of the problem of discriminatory housing advertising and to educate housing providers about their legal obligations under fair housing laws not to advertise housing for rent or sale in a discriminatory manner.

-124. To address and attempt to counteract the effects of Facebook's discriminatory conduct, prior to the filing of this action, each Plaintiff has engaged in public education campaigns to raise public awareness of the problem of discriminatory housing advertising and to educate housing providers about their legal obligations under fair housing laws not to advertise housing for rent or sale in a discriminatory manner.
+Complaint violate federal, state, and local fair housing laws, they undermine rather than advance equal housing opportunity and perpetuate the harms of residential segregation. - 141.
+To address and attempt to counteract the effects of Facebook's discriminatory conduct, prior to the filing of this action, each Plaintiff has engaged in public education